woocommerce/woocommerce/readme.txt

 == Changelog ==

+* Fix - Make images shown up on pageload when using ajax variations.
+* Fix - Allow variations options to be deselected in IE11.
+* Fix - Disabled-button and pagination styling in 2017.
+* Fix - PHP 7.1 compatibility issues with non-numeric math operations.
+* Fix - Fix notices in abstract class when price is empty.

 = 2.6.11 - 2016-12-22 =
 * Fix - Variation form compatibility with quotes in attribute values, and initial variation image fadeIn on certain configs.